 For achieving high availability for reads, HBase provides a feature called "region replication".
-In this model, for each region of a table, there can be multiple replicas that are opened in different region servers.
-By default, the region replication is set to 1, so only a single region replica is deployed and there will not be any changes from the original model.
-If region replication is set to 2 or more, than the master will assign replicas of the regions of the table.
-The Load Balancer ensures that the region replicas are not co-hosted in the same region servers and also in the same rack (if possible).
+In this model, for each region of a table, there can be multiple replicas that are opened in different RegionServers.
+By default, the region replication is set to 1, so only a single region replica is deployed and there are no changes from the original model.
+If region replication is set to 2 or more, then the master assigns replicas of the regions of the table.
+The Load Balancer ensures that the region replicas are not co-hosted in the same Region Servers and also in the same rack (if possible).

 All of the replicas for a single region have a unique replica ID, starting with 0.
 The region replica with replica ID = 0 is called the "primary region."
 The others are called "secondary region replicas," or "secondaries".
-Only the primary region can accept writes from the client, and the primary will always contain the latest changes.
+Only the primary region can accept writes from the client, and the primary always contains the latest changes.
 Since all writes must go through the primary region, the writes are not highly available (meaning they might be blocked for some time if the region becomes unavailable).

-In the following image, for example, Region Server 1 is responsible for responding to queries and scans for keys 10 through 40.
-If Region Server 1 crashes, the region holding keys 10-40 is unavailable for a short time until the region recovers.
+In the following image, for example, RegionServer 1 is responsible for responding to queries and scans for keys 10 through 40.
+If RegionServer 1 crashes, the region holding keys 10-40 is unavailable for a short time until the region recovers.

-HA provides a way to access keys 10-40 even if Region Server 1 is not available, by hosting replicas of the region and assigning the region replicas to other Region Servers as backups.
-In the following image, Region Server 2 hosts secondary region replicas for keys 10-20, and Region Server 3 hosts the secondary region replica for keys 20-40.
-Region Server 2 also hosts the secondary region replica for keys 80-100.
-There are no separate Region Server processes for secondary replicas.
-Rather, Region Servers can serve regions in primary or secondary mode.
-When Region Server 2 services queries and scans for keys 10-20, it acts in secondary mode.
+HA provides a way to access keys 10-40 even if RegionServer 1 is not available, by hosting replicas of the region and assigning the region replicas to other RegionServers as backups.
+In the following image, RegionServer 2 hosts secondary region replicas for keys 10-20, and RegionServer 3 hosts the secondary region replica for keys 20-40.
+RegionServer 2 also hosts the secondary region replica for keys 80-100.
+There are no separate RegionServer processes for secondary replicas.
+Rather, RegionServers can serve regions in primary or secondary mode.
+When RegionServer 2 services queries and scans for keys 10-20, it acts in secondary mode.

 Regions acting in secondary mode are also known as Secondary Region Replicas.
-However, there is no separate region server process.
+However, there is no separate RegionServer process.
 A region in secondary mode can read but cannot write data.
 In addition, the data it returns may be stale, as described in the following section.